Dmitry Pevtsov

-Dmitry Anatolyevich Pevtsov (Дмитрий Анатольевич Певцов) (born July 8, 1963) is a Russian actor, Member of the State Duma from Medvedkovo constituency of Moscow from 2021, member on New People political party.
+Dmitry Anatolyevich Pevtsov (Дмитрий Анатольевич Певцов) (born 8 July 1963) is a Russian actor and politician representing the Medvedkovo constituency of Moscow in the State Duma.
+While elected as an independent in 2021, Pevtsov became a member of the New People political party political party later the same year.

 Biography

 Pevtsov was born in Moscow.
 He has Russian Jewish ancestry and his grandfather was executed by the NKVD in 1938.

-Political Views
+Political views

-On September 17–19, 2021, under the motto "not only a national actor, but also a national candidate", he was elected as an independent deputy to the State Duma, Russia's federal legislative assembly.
-Later became a member of the New People fraction of the party.
+On 17–19 September 2021, under the motto "not only a national actor, but also a national candidate", he was elected as an independent deputy to the State Duma, Russia's federal legislative assembly.
+Upon taking his seat on 12 October, he became a member of the New People Duma faction.

 In October 2021, Pevtsov was confirmed as first deputy chairman of the State Duma Committee on Cultural Affairs.

 Pevtsov identified the support of the institution of the family, the opening of a new version of the law on culture, the distribution of a network of youth cultural schools and development centers, and lowering the retirement age as his priorities in the post of deputy.

-Previously, the actor has repeatedly advocated a ban on abortion, foreign social networks and populating people's private lives in them, demanded censorship in the arts and criminal liability of rap singers for the diabolical tone of their songs.
+Previously, the actor had repeatedly advocated a ban on abortion, foreign social networks and populating people's private lives in them, had demanded censorship in the arts and criminal liability of rap singers for the diabolical tone of their songs.